aimendez/longlivedneutralino/README.md

 * **LAM_DEC**:  string  {"lamijk"}

-  String to specify the RpV lambda coupling associated with the decay of the neutralinos.
+  String to specify the free parameter of the theory lam_ijk/m^2 associated with the decay of neutralinos, where lam_ijk is the RpV lambda coupling and m is the sfermion mass.
 It has to follow the format "lamijk" where i,j,k = {1,2,3}.

 * **LAM_DEC_RANGE**:  list or array-like

   Range for LAM_DEC.

-* **MSFERM**: float

-  Mass of the sfermion that mediates the decay.

 * **LEPTON**: string {"e", "mu", "tau"}